-67% of consumers now identify as environmentally aware.
-In Europe, 74% of consumers consider eco-friendly packaging important.
+70% of consumers now identify as environmentally aware and 66% consider it important to purchase products packaged in environmentally friendly materials.

-Trivium Packaging & Boston Consulting Group, 202042
+Trivium Packaging & Boston Consulting Group, 2022

 Over the last five years, the forces pushing for sustainability have strengthened around the world.
 FMCG companies and retailers have made bold commitments responding to public concerns about single-use packaging waste.
 More recently, the Covid-19 pandemic has further reshaped the sustainability sentiment.